auth0-samples/auth0-php-api-samples/02-Authenticate-HS256/README.md

 **GET** /api/private/ping
 * A protected endpoint which returns a message on success.
 Requires a valid JWT access token.

+## Running the Example With Docker

+In order to run the example with [Docker](https://www.docker.com/) you need to have `docker` installed.

+You also need to set the enviroment variables as explained [previously](#setup-the-env-file).

+Execute in command line `sh exec.sh` to run the Docker in Linux, or `.\exec.ps1` to run the Docker in Windows.

 ## What is Auth0?

 Auth0 helps you to: